-Based on the book Learning to See, from the Lean Enterprise Institute (LEI), participants in this workshop will learn the technique of Value Stream Mapping (VSM) to realize the wastes that exist in their current process.
-The “Lean and Clean” VSM process consists of identifying product groupings (aka, value streams) in the organization, mapping a current state of material and information flow and assessing the inherent efficiency and environmental wastes.
-Armed with now being able to "see" their wastes, participants will learn the process of constructing a future state of their value streams and instituting an implementation plan of achieving that future state.
+Based on the book Learning to See, from the Lean Enterprise Institute (LEI), participants in this course will learn the technique of Value Stream Mapping (VSM) to realize the waste that exist in their current process.
+The “Lean and Clean” VSM process consists of identifying product groupings (aka, value streams) in the organization, mapping a current state of material and information flow and assessing the inherent efficiency and environmental waste.
+Armed with now being able to “see” their waste, participants will learn the process of constructing a future state of their value streams and instituting an implementation plan of achieving that future state.
 The result is successful value stream mapping, a tool to direct lean improvements.

 - Definition of value stream mapping

 - Material flow

 - Information flow